 Keith Gait: Stagecoach Bus

-Keith Gait, Customer Service Director at Stagecoach Bus and speaker at our upcoming Customer Engagement Summit, gives insight into his case study and role …
+Keith Gait, Customer Service Director at Stagecoach Bus and speaker at our 2019 Customer Engagement Summit, gives insight into his case study and role …

 Can you provide us with an insight into a ‘day in the life’ of your role?

 My week typically starts with a quick look at e-mails on a Sunday, in case there has been anything urgent or a serious incident since Friday.
 On Monday morning we have a directors’ catch up, and I try to keep Mondays clear for 1-2-1s with my key team.
 We also have a weekly stand up on Mondays where the Head Office team update each other on key activity for the week, anything major activity coming up, or issues that may come along.

 Depending on the time during the month, the rest of the week I would have accounts period end to review and analyse, and provide commentary on to the Group board.
 We also have at least three days of ‘ride-outs’ each month, where myself and my fellow directors visit one of the depots and travel on several buses for a few hours, so we can see and feel what customers are experiencing, and combine this with the bi-monthly performance review with the depot managers.

 We have also recently launched our depot culture change programme, so we typically have one day a week with various operational supervisors, working with our partners Ember, to drive a culture in the depot where it’s the person on the bus that matters most, not the bus itself.

 I also respond to several customer queries received regarding route changes, and communicate with local authorities and their representatives about various issues affecting bus usage.

 In addition, I look after our marketing team, which is a very busy team looking at campaigns for route launches, new vehicles, timetable enhancements, public events and PR.